ForestMars/Kosher/README.rst

       def __init__():
         pass

-Any object of the type `MyObjectClass` will now be pickled with encryption, and require the same secret for `'pickle.load()'`
+Any object of the type `MyObjectClass` will now be pickled with encryption, and require the same secret for ``'pickle.load()'``

 Development
 -----------

-Development is very active to meet a number of appoaches to using Kosher Pickles, and how private key management is handled.
+Development is very active to accommodate a number of appoaches to using Kosher Pickles, and how private key management is handled.

 It would be great to see more contributers to Kosher Pickles.
 We welcome any feature requests, and of course, pull requests.
-In particular, if you are interested in expanding test coverage, this is obiviously very important for an encryption module.
+In particular, if you are interested in expanding test coverage, this is (obviously) very important for an encryption module.